Freedom Circle logo

 What Would Schools Be Like?, Issues & Views, 2001

-Discusses how schools would be different if they were no longer controlled by the government, and after talking to a Columbine survivor, points out the purpose of government schooling
+Discusses how schools would be different if they were no longer controlled by the government, and after talking to a survivor of the Columbine High School mass shooting, points out the primary purpose of government schooling

 Related Topics: Children, Compulsory Education